Main Content

 The shaded text boxes show the requirement links between the chart elements and the requirements they implement.

 Alternatively, you can navigate from a listed requirement to its implementation.
-Open the Requirements Editor by clicking the Requirements Review shortcut in the Project Shortcut tab.
+To open the Requirements Editor, in the Project Shortcuts tab, click Requirements Review.

-For example, for the above selected requirement, clicking the Startup link takes you to where this requirement is implemented in the Driver chart.
+For example, for the above selected requirement, clicking the Startup link takes you to the state that implements this requirement in the Driver chart.

 Run the Model

 Reopen the top simulation model by clicking the Open Top Model shortcut in the Project Shortcut tab.
-Click Run on the toolstrip.
-The model runs and complete a few I2C transactions.
+Click Run.
+The model runs and completes a few I2C transactions.

-To show how the state machine progresses through the transaction:
+To see how the state machine progresses through the transaction:

 1. Open the Driver chart in the i2cMicrocontroller model.

-2. In the toolstrip, from the Debug tab, display the Animation Speed dropdown menu, and select Slow.
+2. From the Debug tab, select Animation Speed dropdown menu, and click Slow.

 3. Run the model.